mozilla/firefox-test-engineering/guide/projects.rst

 Once you've identified the project you want to work on, you should set up a development instance of it locally.
-All projects have (or should have) a README file in their source tree that either describes this or links to documentation that does.
+All projects have (or should have) a README file in their source tree that either describes this process or links to documentation that does.

 Find a mentor